 Regarding Neil Gaiman’s Association With Dead Boy Detectives

-The purpose of this page is to clarify Neil Gaiman’s level of involvement with the show.
+The purpose of this page is to clarify Neil Gaiman’s involvement with the show.
+Although some have claimed it was his series, in fact his contribution was minimal.

 How It Started